-The Define Nano S is Fractal Design’s recent entry into the ITX case market.
-With several similarities to its bigger brother the Define S, and many ITX cases up near the $100 price point, this is this the best ITX case with lots of features that you can get at under $70.
+The Define Nano S is Fractal Design’s recent entry into the ITX PC case market.
+With several similarities to its bigger brother the Define S, and many other ITX form-factor cases up near the $100 price point.
+This has to be one of the best ITX case with lots of features for under $70.

 - ITX Case designed for Silent computing with sound dampening and ModuVent technology

 - Superior Cable Management and Compatibility for Full-size components